diodechain/website/_posts/2023-06-20-cost-of-data-breach.md

 ### How Zero Trust Can Help

 Companies who adopt a Zero Trust architecture experience lower average breach costs due to enhanced security measures.
-Breaches without Zero Trust result in an average cost of $5.04 million, while those with Zero Trust deployed have an average cost of [$3.28 million](https://newsroom.ibm.com/2022-07-27-IBM-Report-Consumers-Pay-the-Price-as-Data-Breach-Costs-Reach-All-Time-High).
-Unfortunately, the majority (76%) of critical infrastructure organizations have not yet adopted a Zero Trust architecture.
+Breaches without Zero Trust result in an average cost of $5.04 million, while companies that deployed Zero Trust reduced the average cost of a breach by 35% to [$3.28 million](https://newsroom.ibm.com/2022-07-27-IBM-Report-Consumers-Pay-the-Price-as-Data-Breach-Costs-Reach-All-Time-High).
+Unfortunately, the majority (76%) of critical infrastructure organizations still have not yet adopted a Zero Trust architecture.

 Due to the rising number of breaches, and the repercussions of a breach for individuals and business, it is urgent that data protection be a priority.
 Implementing proactive solutions, such as the Zero Trust solutions that Diode provides, can mitigate risks and reduce breach costs.